wang1680/CloudFlare-ImgBed-Docs/src/en/deployment/cloudflare.md

 ![Create KV Namespace](/images/deployment/kv-create.png)
 ![Create KV Namespace](/images/deployment/kv-create-1.png)

-### 3.2 Bind KV to Project
+#### Bind KV to Project

 1. Return to your Pages project
-2. Select "Settings" → "Bindings"
+2. Select "Settings" → "Functions"
 3. Click "Add" → "KV namespace"
 4. Fill in binding information:
    - **Variable name**: `img_url` (must be this name)
-   - **KV namespace**: Select the newly created namespace
+   - **KV namespace**: Select the namespace you just created
 5. Click "Save"

-::: warning Important Notice
+::: warning Note
-The variable name must be `img_url`, which is used in the code to access the KV database.
-Do not change this name.
+When binding KV, the variable name must be `img_url`, which is the preset variable name for the project.
+Incorrect naming will cause issues such as inability to access the admin interface.
 :::

+### 3.2 D1 Database Configuration

+#### Create D1 Database

+1. In Cloudflare Dashboard, select "Storage & Databases"
+2. Click "D1 SQL Database"
+3. Click "Create database"
+4. Enter database name: `img_d1` (recommended name)
+5. Click "Add"

+#### Initialize D1 Database

+1. After creation, click to enter the database details page
+2. Select the "Console" tab
+3. Paste the initialization statement in the SQL input box (see [project repository](https://github.com/MarSeventh/CloudFlare-ImgBed/blob/main/database/init.sql))
+4. Click "Execute"

+#### Bind D1 to Project

+1. Return to your Pages project
+2. Select "Settings" → "Functions"
+3. Click "Add" → "D1 database"
+4. Fill in binding information:
+   - **Variable name**: `img_d1` (must be this name)
+   - **D1 database**: Select the database you just created
+5. Click "Save"

 ## 🔄 Step 4: Redeploy

-After binding KV, you need to redeploy for it to take effect:
+After binding the database, you need to redeploy for it to take effect:

 1. Go to the project's "Deployments" page
 2. Find the latest deployment record